Reduced business hours.

 In an industry plagued by a severe labor shortage, one of the meaningful ways to go forward is to rely on tech.
 Tapping into data and using a cloud-based or integrated tech stack can work marvels, especially when it comes to cutting down on food costs and controlling the scheduling.

-An integrated, simplified software interface can help restaurant owners track multiple information include – employee hours, tips received, wages, and performance, in one unified place.
+can help restaurant owners track multiple information include – employee hours, tips received, wages, and performance, in one unified place.
 It helps them make informed decisions about food purchasing and inventory and, therefore, streamline their waste management process.

 It ultimately boils down to spending money to save money.